 g.
 Evidence of insurability, including conditions arising out of acts of domestic violence;

 a.
 The diagnosis, cure, mitigation, treatment or prevention of disease or amounts paid for the purpose of affecting any structure or function of the body;

 b.
 Transportation primarily for and essential to medical care referred to in subparagraph a. of this paragraph; and

 c.
-Insurance covering medical care referred to in subparagraphs a. and b. of this paragraph.
+Insurance covering medical care referred to in paragraphs (13)a. and b. of this section.

 (14) “Network plan” means health insurance coverage offered by a health carrier under which the financing and delivery of medical care including items and services paid for as medical care are provided, in whole or in part, through a defined set of providers under contract with the carrier.